Researchers investigate how much wildfires contribute to pollution, and how far this pollution can travel.

 Imagine the challenge of tracking a carbon monoxide molecule as it travels thousands of miles around the Earth, several miles above the surface, drifting and mixing with carbon monoxide from other sources.
 To track the Alaska and Yukon fire pollutants, Pfister's team designed a unique combination of established methods, including remote-sensing data from satellite instruments, and data modeling.
 The team needed a way to distinguish fire-generated carbon monoxide from other sources of the gas.

 Combining several remote-sensing and modeling approaches produced a sharper picture of the pollution from the fires.
 "The first step is to know how much carbon monoxide is emitted from the fires," explained Pfister.
 The team determined a first estimate of fire location and emissions using fire area and vegetation data from the Moderate Resolution Imaging Spectroradiometer (MODIS), a remote sensing instrument on NASA's Earth Observing System Aqua and Terra satellites.
-Actual measurements of carbon monoxide were obtained from Terra's Measurements of Pollution in the Troposphere (MOPITT), data distributed by the NASA Langley Atmospheric Science Data Center Distributed Active Archive Center (LaRC DAAC).
+Actual measurements of carbon monoxide were obtained from Terra's Measurements of Pollution in the Troposphere (MOPITT), data distributed by NASA's Atmospheric Science Data Center (ASDC).
 The MOPITT data have been key to helping researchers better understand pollution in the Earth's atmosphere system, including pollutant transport.
 Using an atmospheric chemical transport model named the Model for Ozone and Related Chemical Tracers (MOZART), the researchers calculated the transport of the emissions to tie in with the MOPITT observations.

 Measuring the impacts of the fires